Disability Access Service (DAS)

 Same-Day DAS Return Time Self-Selection

-Guests registered in the DAS program can make return time selections in the My Disney Experience mobile app on the day of their park visit.
+Guests registered in DAS can make return time selections in the My Disney Experience mobile app on the day of their park visit.

 Any member of a DAS party can obtain a return time for the whole party, but the Guest registered for DAS must be present and experience the attraction when the DAS return time is redeemed.
 DAS return times are valid until the park closes or an attraction closes for the day.
 A party can only hold one DAS return time at once.